 The key to understanding this seeming anomaly is all about the timing as given in Scriptures.
 In order to grasp the solution we will proceed to review several scriptural concepts and passages.

-Looks like it’s time to take a break so everyone can digest what we’ve covered so far.
 We will continue our investigation regarding “Circumcision & Passover” in our final installment titled Circumcision & Passover – Pt 3.

 We will then provide the conclusion of the matter as derived from Scriptures.